Automatic Scenario Generation for Robust Optimal Control Problems: Abstract

 \section{Abstract}

-Robust optimal control enables ensuring correct operation of a system subject to uncertainty.
-Existing methods for nonlinear robust control often use scenario-based approaches to formulate the control problem as nonlinear optimisation problems.
-Solving the resulting optimisation problems is a challenge due to the size of the problem.
+Existing methods for nonlinear robust control often use scenario-based approaches to formulate the control problem as nonlinear optimization problems.
+Increasing the number of scenarios improves robustness, while increasing the size of the optimization problems.
 Mitigating the size of the problem by reducing the number of scenarios requires knowledge about how the uncertainty affects the system.
-This paper draws from local reduction methods used in semi-infinite optimisation to propose a new method to solve robust optimal control problems without a priori knowledge of the system or the uncertainty.
-By iteratively adding interim worst-case scenarios to the problem, we ensure robustness as well as provide control over the total number of scenarios.
-The method is validated in two case studies: temperature control in a residential building and flow control in a centrifugal compressor.
-In the building case study, with 590 uncertain parameters, the usual approach based on boundary values for each parameter would give $2^{590}$ scenarios.
-Our method only needed to include 68 scenarios in order to provide constraint satisfaction when tested for random realisations of uncertainties.
-In the compressor case study, the number of scenarios was reduced from 512 to nine, facilitating the numerical solution of the nonlinear optimisation problem while satisfying strict safety constraints.
+This paper draws from local reduction methods used in semi-infinite optimization to solve robust optimal control problems with parametric uncertainty.
+We show that nonlinear robust optimal control problems are equivalent to semi-infinite optimization problems and can be solved by local reduction.
+By iteratively adding interim globally worst-case scenarios to the problem, methods based on local reduction provide a way to manage the total number of scenarios.
+In particular, we show that local reduction methods find worst case scenarios that are not on the boundary of the uncertainty set.
+The proposed approach is illustrated with a case study with both parametric and additive time-varying uncertainty.
+The number of scenarios obtained from local reduction is 101, smaller than in the case when all $2^{14+3\times192}$ boundary scenarios are considered.
+A validation with randomly drawn scenarios shows that our proposed approach reduces the number of scenarios and ensures robustness even if local solvers are used.